Peter Rysavy has published more than 190 articles, papers, and reports.

 2017 (Broadband Transformation, 5G, LTE, Network Neutrality)

 The Power of Wireless Broadband.
 Report on the ever-greater role of wireless technology, including mobile, fixed, and satellite, in providing broadband internet service.
 2017.

 Why 5G Will Be a Game Changer.
 Article for Fierce Wireless about how 5G using mmWave will leapfrog over the capabilities of today’s fiber coaxial networks to transform the competitive landscape.
 2017.
 (See related article by Ira Brodsky, Which 5G path leads to robust growth for mobile operators?)

 LTE to 5G: Cellular and Broadband Innovation.
 Report published by 5G Americas on the acceleration of 5G, early details on 5G radio, architecture, and performance, and how 5G will integrate with LTE.
 2017.
-(Latest version.)
+(Later version available.)
 Press release here.